RISE

 Sister of ice and snow, I bring with me these shells that I picked from the shores of Bikini atoll and Runit Dome

-picked from the shores of Nuuk, the foundation of the land I call my home.
+Sister of ocean and sand, I hold these stonespicked from the shores of Nuuk, the foundation of the land I call my home.

 With these shells I bring a story of long ago two sisters frozen in time on the island of Ujae, one magically turned into stone the other who chose that life to be rooted by her sister’s side.
 To this day, the two sisters can be seen by the edge of the reef, a lesson in permanence.